Favorite Activities

 Authors: Kafka (short stories), Conrad, Faulkner, Tolstoy (I’ll finish War and Peace someday — I swear)

-Music: Jazz (especially Charles Mingus), Soul, R&B, Blues
+Music: Jazz (especially Charles Mingus), Soul, R&B, Acoustic Blues

-Fine artists: Goya (especially his late period), Daumier (ink drawings & watercolors, not his oils), Rembrandt (especially his sketches)
+Fine artists: Goya (especially his late period), Daumier (ink drawings & watercolors, not so much his oils), Rembrandt (especially his sketches), the late British painter Francis Bacon, many others

-Films: La Strada, The Seventh Seal, film noir, several films by Kurosawa
+Films: La Strada, The Seventh Seal, The Sweet Smell of Success, The Third Man, L’Atalanté, Dr. Strangelove, and several films by Kurosawa.

 Recent Big Thrills